lukechampine/us/CONTRIBUTING.md

 code.
 Go's [CodeReviewComments][crc] is a good resource.

 Git commits should follow the seven rules in [How to Write a Git Commit Message][commit].
-Also, prefix each commit message with the package(s) it affects, e.g. `proto: Reduce SectorMerkleRoot allocations`.
+Also, prefix each commit message with the package it affects, e.g. `proto: Use smaller buffer for partial downloads`.
+If a commit affects multiple packages, use your best judgment to pick the most important one, or use `all`.
 Lastly, put any references to issues (e.g. `Fixes #1234`) in the issue body, **not** in the commit message.
 This prevents an issue from being referenced over and over by the same commit when amending/rebasing.

 Speaking of which, don't be afraid to rebase heavily when modifying a PR in response to review comments.
-Avoid commits with messages like `Address review comments`.
-These should be squashed into previous commits. [`fixup` and `autosquash`][fixup] are your friends here.
+Avoid commits with messages like `Address review comments`; these should be squashed into previous commits. [`fixup` and `autosquash`][fixup] are your friends here.